Kong/kongponents/docs/components/skeleton.md

-# Skeleton / Loading State
+# Skeleton

-**KSkeleton** is used as a placeholder component while the primary content is still loading.
+KSkeleton is used as a placeholder component while the primary content is still loading.

 ## Props

 ### type

-- `type`

 There are 7 different types of loading states that KSkeleton supports: `card`, `table`, `form`, `spinner`, `fullscreen-kong`, `fullscreen-generic`, and a generic loading state.
 Defaults to a generic loading state.
 The following example shows a `form` type KSKeleton.